utkucnay/Base-Project-and-Basic-State-Machine-For-Unity/README.md

  I made Base Project for all Unity Games

 # Observer Setup
-We have a ReciverMonoBehaviour for listener.
-If we disable monobehaviour remove and we enable add event.
-If object will listener should inherence ReciverMonoBehaviour.
-We have helper static class as know Observer.
-Observer register all event system for transform, root or all game objects.
+The observer setup uses a ReciverMonoBehaviour for listeners.
+If we disable the MonoBehaviour, the remove event is enabled.
+Objects that will listen must inherit the ReciverMonoBehaviour.
+We also have a helper static class called Observer, which registers all event systems for transforms, roots, or all game objects.

 # ObjectPool
-We have basic Object Pool system. we will fill ObjectType enum and get object.
+The object pool system has a basic object pool that can be filled with objects of the ObjectType enum.

 # Singleton
-It does what it says in name.
+The singleton class does what its name suggests.

 # Command
-We create command like move, timer etc. and hold Command Queue.
+The command system allows the creation of commands, such as move or timer, and holds a command queue.

 # Basic State Machine (HFSM)
-We create state and transition like Unity animation.
+The basic state machine (HFSM) allows the creation of states and transitions, similar to the Unity animation system.

 # Unit Test
-It pass all tests
+Unit tests have been implemented and all tests pass.